Emergency Vehicle Operator Card Procedures

 To obtain a Provisional EVO Card, candidates should complete the Provisional EVO Card Request Form (PDF).
-The completed form (along with the required supporting documents listed on the form) can be sent via inter-office mail, dropped of in person at the FRA, or emailed to firstname.lastname@example.org.
+Please click here to submit your completed form and required documentation.
 You will be contacted to schedule your provisional testing time once all documentation has been received and reviewed.

 No extensions will be granted for Provisional EVO Cards.
 If the Provisional EVO Card expires prior to the card holder completing the Full EVO Card certification process, it is the responsibility of the card holder to notify the Academy and the card holder will be required to re-apply for the Provisional EVO card and restart the process.